 Intended learning outcomes

-- demonstrate expert knowledge of counselling theories relevant to genetic counselling practice
+- demonstrate expert knowledge of counselling theories relevant to genetic counselling practice; and

-- display mastery of empathic, client focused counselling, communication and advocacy skills
+- display mastery of empathic, client focused counselling, communication and advocacy skills; and

 Application of knowledge and skills